tristanbettany/WaysOfWorking/README.md

 private bool $isTest;
 ```

+## Proceedures & Best Practises

 ### Boy Scouting

 The boy scouting rule states that `you should always leave the campground cleaner than you found it`.
 This should be
 adopted by all developers to help make sure that technical debt doesnt become a huge problem.

 This means that all classes you make changes to when writing new features, should have a concious effort made to
 cleanup any existing code and fix any technical debt within reason and scope of those classes.
 This includes changes
 to the code to make it meet company standards not previously set and stamping out bugs.

 All this ensures that whenever a new feature is worked on improvments to existing code always comes along with it and
 technical tebt does not mount up.

-## Proceedures

 ### Commit only working code